Glory-AI/gdrone-agrisense/README.md

-This repository documents the technical foundation of my application to the **IAP Precision Applied AI & Remote Sensing Fellowship**, where I propose to develop and validate the GDrone AgriSense pipeline — from multispectral data acquisition to edge-AI inference — with direct deployment relevance across African agricultural contexts.
+This repository documents the technical foundation of my application to the **IAP Precision Applied AI & Remote Sensing Fellowship**, where I propose to develop and validate the GDrone AgriSense pipeline;  from multispectral data acquisition to edge-AI inference; with direct deployment relevance across African agricultural contexts.

 ---